Christian comedy

-Christian comedy is a subgenre of comedy where the material presented is aimed towards a Christian audience.
+Christian comedy is a subgenre of comedy that is aimed toward a Christian audience.
 The performances are typically held on church grounds or at off-site, church-sponsored venues.

 The material often contains Christian references, although this is not a requirement.
 From 2006 notable performers like Victoria Jackson, Tim Conway, Sinbad and Patricia Heaton appeared on a DVD series for the Christian market entitled, Thou Shalt Laugh.

-Christian comedy is increasingly being used as an outreach, with the idea that a comedy show is an effective method to bring people into church who may have never thought about coming.
+Christian comedy is increasingly being used as an outreach with the idea that a comedy show is an effective method to bring people into church who may have never thought about coming.
 Christian comedy is also used as a method to renew and refresh the spirit of church members, based on the Bible passage that says laughter does a heart good, like medicine.